purescript-halogen/purescript-halogen/docs/Halogen/Component.md

 ```

 Data type for Halogen components.
-- `s` - the type of the component state
+- `s` - the component's state
 - `f` - the component's query algebra
-- `g` - the monad handling the component's non-state effects
+- `g` - a functor integrated into the component's query algebra that allows
+        embedding of external DSLs or handling of effects.
 - `o` - the type of values observable via `peek`, used to allow parent
         components to see queries their children have acted upon.
-- `p` - the type of slots within the component, used to specify locations
+- `p` - the type of slot addresses within the component - these values
-        at which child components can be installed.
+        allow queries to child components to be specifically addressed.

 ##### Instances
 ``` purescript